 - a board of trade designated as a contract market, under the Commodity Exchange Act

-- a person that provides clearance or settlement services pursuant to a registeration as a clearing agency under the federal securities laws
+- a person that provides clearance or settlement services pursuant to a registration as a clearing agency under the federal securities laws

 - an operator of a payment system that provides processing, clearing, or settlement services, between or among persons licensed as a money servicer or excluded from licensure, in connection with wire transfers, credit card transactions, debit card transactions, prepaid access transactions, automated clearing house transfers, or similar funds transfers.

 - a person registered as a securities broker-dealer under federal or state securities law